Iowa Take-Home Pay Calculator

 Iowa moved to a flat 3.8% income tax rate in 2026 as part of its multi-year tax reform plan.

-Iowa completed a multi-year income tax overhaul, moving from a graduated system that once topped at 6% to a flat 3.8% rate for 2026.
-Iowa's standard deduction conforms to the federal amount, so single filers deduct $15,000 before applying the state rate.
-Iowa has no local income taxes — Des Moines, Cedar Rapids, and all other Iowa cities add no local wage withholding.
-Iowa fully exempts Social Security benefits and most retirement income for residents 55 and older from state income tax.
+Iowa completed a sweeping multi-year income tax overhaul under SF 2342 (2022), moving from a nine-bracket graduated system that once topped at 8.98% (as recently as 2018) to a flat 3.8% rate for 2026.
+Iowa's standard deduction conforms to the federal amount ($15,000 for single filers in 2026), meaningfully reducing taxable income before the state rate applies.
+Iowa has no local income taxes — Des Moines, Cedar Rapids, Iowa City, and all Iowa cities add no local wage withholding.
+Iowa fully exempts Social Security benefits from state income tax and exempts most retirement income (pensions, IRA and 401(k) distributions) for residents age 55 and older — making Iowa notably retiree-friendly.
+Iowa's legislation also sets a path to potentially drop the flat rate further in coming years if revenue conditions are met, with a target of 3.65% by 2027 and possible further reductions beyond that.
+The dramatic reduction from rates that once neared 9% to under 4% represents one of the larger state income tax cuts in recent US history.

 On top of state taxes, all workers also pay federal income tax based on the 2026 progressive brackets, plus FICA taxes: Social Security (6.2% up to $176,100) and Medicare (1.45% on all wages).